Yusuf-Sameh/Excel/README.md

 Store_Sales: Sales in (US $) that stores made.

 # Mission
-- Analyze store data in general for the purpose of improving profits.
 - Build a dashboard that contains stores list, and when you choose a specific store, a detailed report appears on the status and information of this store.

 # Some of what has been done